 Connect the sensor to the instrument and spin the paddlewheel.
 Check for a speed reading and the approximate air temperature.
 If there are no readings or they are inaccurate, check all the connections and repeat the test.
-If there are still no readings or they are inaccurate, return the product to the place of purchase.
+If there is still a problem, return the product to the place of purchase.